Make Music Day

 Make Music Winter Returns on December 21

-Make Music Winter, a free, outdoor celebration with exuberant and participatory musical parades, performances and events in dozens of US cities on Monday, December 21, today announced a return for its tenth-anniversary edition.
+Make Music Winter is a free, outdoor celebration with exuberant and participatory musical parades, performances and events in dozens of US cities on Monday, December 21.
+The event returns for its eleventh year.

 Since 2011, people of all ages, musical abilities, and backgrounds have met up for Make Music Winter to promenade through public spaces and play music for bells, electric guitars, percussion, and more.
-It’s a joyful, socially-distanced, and safe way to ring in the winter solstice and celebrate the end of a long, wearying year.
+It’s a joyful way to ring in the winter solstice and celebrate the end of a long, wearying year.

 All Make Music Winter events are free and open to the public.
 Additional events will be posted at www.makemusicwinter.org in November.
 Make Music Winter is presented by The NAMM Foundation and coordinated by the nonprofit Make Music Alliance.